rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-monitoring.md

 Prometheus Operator will detect `ServiceMonitor` and `PodMonitor` objects and automatically configure and reload Prometheus' [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).

-To validate whether Prometheus successfully scrapes metrics, open the Prometheus web UI in your browser and navigate to the `Status -> Targets` page where you should see an entry for the Cluster Operator (e.g. `podMonitor/<podMonitorNamespace>/rabbitmq-cluster-operator/0 (1/1 up)`) and one entry for each deployed RabbitMQ cluster (e.g. `serviceMonitor/<serviceMonitorNamespace>/rabbitmq/0 (1/1 up)`).
+To validate whether Prometheus successfully scrapes metrics, open the Prometheus web UI in your browser (ask your administrator for the URL) and navigate to the `Status -> Targets` page where you should see an entry for the Cluster Operator (e.g. `podMonitor/<podMonitorNamespace>/rabbitmq-cluster-operator/0 (1/1 up)`) and one entry for each deployed RabbitMQ cluster (e.g. `serviceMonitor/<serviceMonitorNamespace>/rabbitmq/0 (1/1 up)`).

 ### Prometheus Alerts